DMW2151/msls-pytorch-dcgan/docs/post.md

 - Choose `AdamW`/`FusedAdamW` as an optimizer function over `SGD`. *Goodfellow, et al.* use a custom `SGD` [implementation](https://github.com/goodfeli/adversarial/blob/master/sgd.py) that is a patched version of pylearn2's `SGD`.
 Instead, I elected for a built-in PyTorch optimizer, `AdamW`.
 As an added benefit, Habana offers their own `FusedAdamW` implementation that should perform quite well on the Gaudi instances.

-- Remove the final `Sigmoid` layer from `D`.
-Typically a binary classification problem like the one `D` solves would use [Binary Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross_entropy) (`BCELoss`).
-The way that PyTorch optimizes for mixed-precision operations required I switch to `BCEWithLogitLoss`, a function that expects logits (`L∈(−∞,∞)`) rather than probabilities (`p∈[0,1]`).
-In effect, this change moves the `Sigmoid` from the model to the loss function.
-Because I only see ~15% improvement in training time using mixed-precision training, I may revert back to the original architecture.

 - In *Goodfellow, et al.*, the authors use the procedure described below to estimate the relative performance of multiple generative methods.
 Rather than using this procedure to evaluate other models, I implemented it for comparing intra-model progress across epochs, see [results](#DCGAN-Results) for a deeper discussion of model validation:

     > We estimate probability of the test set data under Pg by fitting a Gaussian Parzen window to the samples generated with G and reporting the log-likelihood under this distribution.
 The σ parameter of the Gaussians was obtained by cross validation on the validation set.
 This procedure was introduced in Breuleux et al. [7] and used for various generative models for which the exact likelihood is not tractable.

+- I remove the final `Sigmoid` layer from `D`.
+Typically a binary classification problem like the one `D` solves would use [Binary Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross_entropy) (`BCELoss`).
+The way that PyTorch optimizes for mixed-precision operations required I switch to `BCEWithLogitLoss`, a loss function that expects logits (`L∈(−∞,∞)`) rather than probabilities (`p∈[0,1]`).
+In effect, this change moves the `Sigmoid` from the network to part of the loss function.
+Because I only see ~15% improvement in training time using mixed-precision training, I may revert back to the original architecture.

 --------